-NOTE: You must submit an H-2A Named Worker Attachment for each additional beneficiary when more than one named beneficiary is included in the petition.
+NOTE: You must submit an H-2B Named Worker Attachment for each additional beneficiary when more than one named beneficiary is included in the petition.

-H-2A Nonimmigrants
+H-2B Nonimmigrants

-The H-2A classification is for aliens coming to the United States temporarily to perform agricultural labor or services of a temporary or seasonal nature.
+The H-2B classification is for noncitizens coming to the United States temporarily to engage in nonagricultural services or labor that is based on the employer's seasonal, intermittent, peakload, or one-time need.
 The maximum period of stay that may be granted under this petition is the period specified in the temporary labor certification the petitioner is submitting together with this petition.
-The maximum overall period of stay for H-2A workers is, generally, three years, after which such workers must depart from the United States and remain outside the country for a period of no less than three months before such workers again become eligible for H-2A classification.
+The maximum overall period of stay for H-2B workers is, generally, three years, after which such workers must depart from the United States and remain outside the country for a period of no less than three months before such workers again become eligible for H-2B classification.
+There are numerical limitations (caps) on how many H-2B workers may be admitted to the United States semi-annually.